-Comply with all applicable occupational health and safety laws and regulations and Customer policies.

-- Develop and maintain an effective occupational health and safety management system that, at a minimum, provides for continual improvement (kaizen), employee participation in safety committees, risk and hazard identification and assessment, and appropriate communication channels for Worker access to health and safety information; and includes procedures to address incident record-keeping, investigation, and corrective action. - Ensure facilities and amenities, including Worker accommodations, are safe, hygienic, and able to meet the basic needs of Workers. - Prohibit the use, possession, distribution, or sale of illegal drugs on their business premises.
+- Comply with all applicable occupational health and safety laws and regulations and Customer policies. - Develop and maintain an effective occupational health and safety management system that, at a minimum, provides for continual improvement (kaizen), employee participation in safety committees, risk and hazard identification and assessment, and appropriate communication channels for Worker access to health and safety information; and includes procedures to address incident record-keeping, investigation, and corrective action. - Ensure facilities and amenities, including Worker accommodations (if employer provided), are safe, hygienic, and able to meet the basic needs of Workers. - Prohibit the use, possession, distribution, or sale of illegal drugs on their business premises. - Comply with internationally recognized human rights when using public or private security forces. - Establish an appropriate program to protect Workers from threats and other dangers during business travel. - Make other commitments required under applicable laws in the jurisdiction governing employment.